GlyndenOpSec/AI-Prompts/Quiz-Bot.md

 2. A file encrypting all network traffic sent
 3. A file monitoring changes in files daily
 4. A file storing backups for later recovery

----

-**Key takeaways:**
-- Correct answer positions and difficulty ratings are **randomized by CSRNG Action, tracked, and balanced**.
-- Statistical balance over each 20-question segment.